We accept a maximum of 26 students per course.

 There is no Malaria on Koh Phangan therefore it is not necessary to take medication for this, unless you plan to travel to other countries afterwards.
 We do however have cases of Dengue fever from time to time.

 Laundry services are located all around the island.
-You can choose to do it yourself or pay to have it take care of for you.
+You can choose to do it yourself or pay to have it done for you.
 Rates for doing laundry are very cheap however, just to be on a safe side, try to avoid bringing expensive clothes in case of damage or lost.

 Koh Phangan has a tropical climate and only one month of true dry season, which is February.
 The climate is hot and humid for most of the year and showers are usually brief.
 The best moment to come to Koh Phangan is from January to April.